Savoury Dutch Baby pancake toppings

 Garlic and mushrooms are a classic pairing, add in some creamy goat's cheese and it's a match made in heaven.
 This Dutch Baby is great for dinner, check out the salmon version next for a brunch-worthy twist.

-Get the recipe: Garlic Mushroom and Chives Dutch Baby
+GET THE RECIPE: Garlic Mushroom and Chives Dutch Baby by Australian Eggs

 How to make a salmon Dutch Baby for brunch

 Smoked salmon and creme fraiche turn a Dutch Baby into a fancy looking brunch (that's actually low effort!).
-Impress the fam on the weekend or save this recipe for Easter.
+Impress the family on the weekend or save this recipe for Easter.

 How to serve Dutch Babies